 - scar tissue breakdown.

 How Can Therapeutic Ultrasound Help You?

-The effect of therapeutic ultrasound via an increase in local blood flow may help reduce local swelling and chronic inflammation, and, according to some studies, promote bone fracture healing.
-The intensity or power density of the ultrasound can be adjusted depending on the desired effect.
+According to some studies, therapeutic ultrasound via an increase in local blood flow may help reduce local swelling and chronic inflammation and, promote bone fracture healing.
+Your physiotherapist can adjust the intensity or power density of the ultrasound, depending on the desired effect.
 A higher power density (measured in watt/cm2) may soften or breakdown scar tissue.